-Prosecution witnesses. including bookkeepers and stenographers at the company, testified that Tesch and Weinbacher were aware of the lethal use of Zyklon B in the extermination camps and yet "continued to arrange supplies of gas to" the camps "in everincreasing quantities."80 Therefore, Tesch and Weinbacher knew the SS was using Zyklon B to exterminate civilians in extermination camps.
-Tesch and Weinbacher, however, argued that since they were not present at the concentration camps nor did they personally place the Zyklon B pellets in the gas chambers, they were not liable for the crimes charged.
-They also highlighted Zyklon B's non-lethal purpose of delousing the camps' quarters, arguing that any increase in the SS purchase order was due to the increase of prisoners in the camps.
+Prosecution witnesses, including bookkeepers stenographers at the company, testified that Tesch and Weinbacher were aware of the lethal use of Zyklon B in the extermination camps and yet "continued to arrange supplies of gas to" the camps "in everincreasing quantities."80 Therefore, Tesch and Weinbacher knew the SS was using Zyklon B to exterminate civilians in extermination camps.
+Tesch and Weinbacher, however, argued that since they were not present at the concentration camps nor did they personally place the Zyklon B pellets in the gas chambers, they were not liable for the crimes charged.81 They also highlighted Zyklon B's non-lethal purpose of delousing the camps' quarters, arguing that any increase in the SS purchase order was due to the increase of prisoners in the camps.82 to conduct, that person means to engage in the conduct; (b) In relation to a consequence, that person means to cause that consequence or is aware that it will occur in the ordinary course of events."

-The Court concluded that both Tesch and Weinbacher were "competent business men."
-Given the German public knowledge by at least 1943 that Zyklon B was "being used for killing people," the Court concluded that Tesch and Weinbacher knew or should have known the SS was using extra shipments of Zyklon B to extermination camps not for delousing but rather as a weapon of mass murder.85 consequence, that person means to cause that consequence or is aware that it will occur in the ordinary course of events."
 Id. art.
 30(2).
 Knowledge "means awareness that a circumstance exists or a consequence will occur in the ordinary course of events."
 Id. art.
 30(3).
 At least one author has argued that the holding in Tesch can be applied to the senior executives of a social media company if the company provided a platform to individuals carrying out a propaganda campaign of incitement and the executive knew or should have known the platform directly assisted the incitement.
 Neema Hakim, Comment, How Social Media Companies Could Be Complicit in Incitement to Genocide, 21 CHI.
 J. INT'L L. 83, 111 (2020).
-Tesch (The Zyklon B Case), Case No. 9, 1 Law Rep. Trials War Crim. at 94.
-Id. at 94-95.
-Id. at 97.
+79 Tesch (The Zyklon B Case), Case No. 9, 1 Law Rep. Trials War Crim. at 94.
+80 Id. at 94-95.